Dual Diagnosis Support at CooperRiis

 We expect sobriety of those we admit; we do not provide detox.
 We have many supports in place, however, for helping our residents maintain their sobriety.
 These include regular and random drug and alcohol screening, conversations about staying sober.
 We do weekly or monthly breathalyzer checks and urine analysis if necessary.
 If we suspect a resident is under the influence of drugs or alcohol, we do on-the-spot drug and breathalyzer tests.
 After a resident’s shopping trip, their bags are checked, and we also check their mail and any packages received.
 We do periodic room searches.

-We are careful to inform potential residents to know about their supports and make sure that they are acceptable and comfortable to them.
+We are careful to inform potential residents about their supports and make sure that they are acceptable and comfortable to them.
 Accountability is never punitive.

-In much the same way that we have traditional and nontraditional treatments at CooperRiis, we also have ordinary and un-common supports.
-Just as with the non-traditional treatments, we consider the unconventional supports to be integral to our program and our residents’ success.
+In much the same way we have traditional and nontraditional treatments at CooperRiis, we also have ordinary and un-common supports.
+Like the non-traditional treatments, we consider the unconventional supports to be integral to our program and our residents’ success.

 Making friends at CooperRiis and having community support is so essential to our residents’ success.
 Forming friendships fosters a sense of responsibility in residents.
 Our residents don’t want to use around other community members because that would be disrespectful to the sobriety goals of others.